ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 This section focuses on the quick installation of Prometheus with docker, and configure it to collect metrics from Ballerina program with default configurations.
 Below provided steps needs to be followed to configure the Prometheus.

 1. Create a prometheus.yml file in /tmp/ directory.
 2. Use following content for /tmp/prometheus.yml.
-Go to [this](https://prometheus.io/docs/introduction/first_steps/), if you need more information.
+Go to [official documentation of Prometheus](https://prometheus.io/docs/introduction/first_steps/), if you need more information.
    Please note the targets should contain the host and port of the '/metrics' service that's exposed from Ballerina program for metrics collection.
 Let's say if the IP of the host in which the Ballerina program is running is a.b.c.d and the port is default 9797 (configured from b7a.observability.metrics.prometheus.port configuration in Ballerina configuration file), then the sample configuration in Prometheus will be as below.
    ```yaml
     global: